pierreant/wine-ml-on-aws-lambda/README.md

         * use the created  "wine-s3-rw" role
      * in "Basic settings"
         * make sure to give decent amount of memory (eg 800 MB)
-        * give a couple of second for the lambda to finish (eg 3)
+        * give a couple of seconds for the lambda to finish (eg 3)

-  6. The lambda that will create the model is triggered by using `predict_wine.predict_with_model` as handler.
+  6. The lambda that will **create the model** is triggered by using `predict_wine.predict_with_model` as handler.

      * Input: none
      * Returns: the saved model name (example: model-12408`)

   7. Once the model created.
-The prediction can be done by using `predict_wine.predict_with_model` as handler.
+The **prediction** can be done by using `predict_wine.predict_with_model` as handler.

-     * Input: json with the model name outputed in the previous step and the various information about the wine to predict the quality from.
+     * Input: json with the model name outputted in the previous step and the various information about the wine to predict the quality from.
 See example below:

      ``
      {